JackyLHH/EducationHubArticles/What_Are_Blockchain_Reorgs_(explainCKBot)/index.md

 ---
-title: 'What are Blockchain Reorgs?
-A Beginner's Guide'
+title: 'What are Blockchain Reorgs?'
 coverImage: 'images/image1.png'
 category: Blockchain
 subtitle: 'Blockchain reorg is both a natural byproduct of how blockchains achieve consensus and a potential vector for attacks.'